Truck Dispatcher Negotiate your truck the highest paying loads for your trucks. Our truck dispatchers agents will keep your vehicle moving.

 With the consent of the Truck Driver, the Truck Dispatcher will initiate negotiations.

-The Truck Dispatcher will speak to the broker asking for a higher rating, sometimes asking for something a little higher than what the Truck Driver wanted.
+The Truck Dispatcher will speak to the broker asking for a higher rating, sometimes asking for something higher than what the Truck Driver wanted.
 This part will allow the broker to decide on accepting and giving a higher rate.

 If the broker agrees, they lock down the deal and start on the paperwork that the dispatcher will handle if the Truck Driver allows it.